redhat-italy/jdg-quickstarts/README.md

 Run the examples
 ----------------

-To run some nodes, just enter in one of the submodules and execute the correct profile.
+To run some nodes, just enter in one of the modules and execute the correct profile.

 For example to launch four nodes on a single machine for the basic playground just run these commands using different terminals: